ShaneChandler-Cyber/ShaneChandlerPortfolio/projects.md

 ### 4. **Cybersecurity Training Labs**

    - **Description**: Engaged in hands-on labs and simulations to strengthen my skills in penetration testing, vulnerability assessments, and incident response.
 This experience was pivotal in preparing for               certifications such as **OSCP** and **Pentest+**.
    - **Technologies Used**: Kali Linux, Metasploit, Nessus, Security Onion.
    - **Key Features**:
      - Realistic scenarios for testing skills and knowledge.
      - Utilization of various tools to identify vulnerabilities and secure systems.
      - Documented findings and remediation strategies for future reference.

+### 5. PGP Implementation

+   **Description**: This project implements Pretty Good Privacy (PGP) to enhance the security and privacy of communications.
+By using encryption and digital signatures, we ensure confidential and authenticated       messages, fostering trust among users.
+The implementation utilizes Kleopatra for key management and GnuPG for encryption and decryption.
+Technologies Used: Kleopatra, GnuPG, Bash.
+Key Features:
+- **Key Generation**: Ability to create secure PGP key pairs for users, ensuring a unique identity for each communication.
+- **Public Key Management**: Efficient importing and exporting of public keys for secure message exchanges.
+- **Message Encryption**: Seamless encryption of messages and files to protect sensitive information during transmission.
+- **Digital Signatures**: Implementation of digital signatures to verify the authenticity of messages, ensuring they haven't been tampered with.
+- **Signature Verification**: Easy verification process for received signed messages, enhancing user trust in communications.